delacruzjardon/mongoDB-workload-generator/README.md

     The above workflow will utilize the existing sharded collections while creating new collections as non-sharded, since the sharding configuration was not provided, but the number of collections was increased with `--collections`.

+16. Debug

+  - You can run the tool in debug mode by providing the `--debug` argument to see more details about your workload and if you wish to troubleshoot query issues.